 - Serve the green bean salad with the remaining salad dressing and enjoy!

 Have you tried blanching vegetables before?
+Have you tried this recipe above?
 Leave a comment below and share your thoughts and tips with us!

 - McDougall, GJ, et al. “Anthocyanins from Red Cabbage--Stability to Simulated Gastrointestinal Digestion.”
 Phytochemistry.
 68.9 (2007): 1285–94.
 Web.
 10 Nov.
 2016.

 - “The effects of anthocyanins in humans.”
 European commission: CORDIS: Publication Office/CORDIS, 29 Sept.
 2016.
 Web.
 10 Nov.
 2016.